fogelek/making-ui/src/posts/css-tabs.md

   - css
   - cookbook
 title: Pure CSS Tabs
+lead: A small, lightweight, static tab component to use on no-js pages (and not only)
 ---

 When creating a sample project for **React styling approaches** for the team presentation, I wanted to show all the versions in a neat and concise manner.
-I picked a **tabbed layout**, but I didn't really want to research how to use tab component from any additional library, and for sure I didn't want to spend time to code that in React.
+I picked a **tabbed layout**, but I didn't really want to research how to use tab component from any additional library, and I wanted to spice things up a bit.
 So I came up with a really quick solution on how to solve tabs in pure **HTML+SCSS**

 ## Result